Search Posts

 5. It creates puppet leaders.

 The individuals around the leader have real power in an oligarchy, not the leadership itself.
 A weak leader often solidifies their authority under oligarchy-focused regimes to maintain control.
-They achieve this by enhancing the influence of persons they respect.
-The remaining members of the organization continue to have authority when that leader steps down.
+They achieve this by enhancing the influence of people they respect.
+The remaining members of the organisation will continue to have authority when that leader steps down.
 A puppet leader is frequently chosen to represent the organization to keep up appearances.

 Since 1979, economic inequality in the US has increased significantly.
 Compared to the remaining 99% of earnings, the income levels of the wealthiest 1% of Americans have increased by 400%.
 The richest 0.1% of income received 67% of the overall increase.
 These people travel in similar social circles, serve on the same Board of Directors, and send their kids to the same schools.